 The District's budget is prepared in accordance with California law and is based on the modified accrual basis of accounting.
 Over the course of the year, the District revises its budget based on updated financial information.
-The original budget, approved in June for July 1, is based on May Revise figures and updated 45 days after the State approves its final budget.
+The original budget, approved in June for July 1, is based on May Revise figures and updated, if necessary with 45 days after the State approves its final budget.
 In addition, the District revises its budget at First and Second Interim.
-The Original budget presented on page 65 includes only new revenues for 2015-16.
+The original budget presented on page 61 includes only new revenues for 2016-17.